Rae Johnston is a multi-award-winning journalist with a focus on the geekier side of life.

 Rae’s work has seen her awarded the Lighting The Way prize for advocacy and support of the Australian games industry at the Australian Game Developer Awards.
 The Australian Games Awards named her both Journalist of the Year (2018) and The Gamechanger – awarded for challenging the negative misconceptions about video games throughout her career.

-Rae is a warm and highly professional MC, and has worked with the likes of Sydney Opera House, Oz Comic Con, NSW Government, Australian Academy of Science, Museum of Contemporary Art, Sydney Writer’s Festival and Australian National University.
+Rae is a warm and highly professional MC, and has worked with the likes of Sydney Opera House, The Powerhouse Museum, Oz Comic Con, The Australian Federal Government, The Australian Academy of Science, The Museum of Contemporary Art and Sydney Writer’s Festival.
 Rae’s background in events and stage management ensures any event she hosts – virtual, live, pre-recorded or stage – run smoothly.
 She is also an engaging speaker, giving talks on wide-ranging topics everything from diversity in STEM to burnout for events such as the Australian Women’s Leadership Symposium.

 An experienced actor for stage and screen, Rae specialises in voice acting.
 She is currently voicing “Janali Banks” in ABC & Nine Network’s animated children’s series, Space Nova.